allenxuan/MessageBox/README.md

 }
 ```

-Send a message from anywhere you like.
+Finally, send a message from anywhere you like.
 ```kotlin
 class DemoMainActivity : AppCompatActivity() {
     override fun onCreate(savedInstanceState: Bundle?) {